 Kids and pets are never a combination that will make a carpet smell “fresh.”
 Mix about a cup (or more depending on the size of your rug) with a few drops of your favorite essential oil and sprinkle it on the carpet.
 Brush it into the carpet as best you can.
 Let it sit, preferably overnight.
 Then vacuum it up.

-This really goes hand in hand with the baking soda.
+This really goes hand in hand with baking soda.
 We’re talking basic white vinegar that you can get at Walmart.
-There’s no need to go overboard looking for the top of the line cleaner here.
+There’s no need to go overboard looking for the top-of-the-line cleaner here.

 In the laundry.